dgerosa/filltex/README.md

 ## Credits
 The code is developed and maintained by [Davide Gerosa](www.davidegerosa.com).
-If you find bugs and/or want to contribute to this project (any help is welcome!) just open an issue here on GitHub.
+If you find bugs, want to contribute to this project (any help is welcome!) and need help, just open an issue here on GitHub.
 For anything else, feel free to drop me an email:

     dgerosa@caltech.edu